jhavaldar/jhavaldar.github.io/_posts/diffgeobook.md

 ---

 You might be wondering about the minus sign in the second term of our construction of the divergence.
-That will be taken care of with Hodge duality, when we establish a more explicit correspondence between 1-forms and 2-forms.
+That's a consequence of Hodge duality, which establishes a more explicit correspondence between 1-forms and 2-forms.
+That's outside the scope of this text.
 Loosely, however, we can say this: the gradient takes a 0-form to a one form (vector field); the divergence takes a 1-form to a 2-form (vector field); and the divergence takes a 2-form to a three form (function).

 ## Mappings